-When an alien race invades Earth and releases an unrelenting assault unbeatable by any military unit in the world.
-‘Major William Cage’, an officer who has never seen a day of combat, is unceremoniously dropped into the front line.
-Getting killed within minutes, ‘Cage’ now finds himself inexplicably thrown into a time-loop forcing him to live out the same battle over and over.
-But with each reset, ‘Cage’ soon learns to defend himself with the help of Special Forces soldier: ‘Rita Vrataski’, who together, hatch a plan to defeat the creatures, permanently.
+Plot Summary: When an alien race invades Earth and releases an unrelenting assault unbeatable by any military unit in the world.
+‘Major William Cage’, an officer who has never seen a day of combat, is unceremoniously dropped into the front-line.
+Getting killed within minutes, ‘Cage’ now finds himself thrown into a time-loop forcing him to live-out the same battle over-and-over again.
+But with each reset, ‘Cage’ learns to defend himself with the help of Special Forces soldier: ‘Rita Vrataski’, who together, hatch a plan to defeat the creatures, permanently.

 The original score by Christophe Beck is certainly no where near as memorable as the film itself, being a mostly typical soundtrack for a action blockbuster with little charm or even a slight sci-fi twist to help the score stand-out.
-This unfortunately, even applies to the best track of the score: ‘Solo Flight’, which does at least utilise what sounds like metal clanging audio effect to add a little more impact wherever it can.
+This unfortunately, even applies to the best track of the score: ‘Solo Flight’, which does at least utilise what sounds like metal-clanging audio effects to add a little more impact wherever it can.

 The film’s main issues mostly revolve around two particular areas, firstly, the designs of the alien creatures known as ‘Mimics’.
 As whilst the CG effects that bring the creatures to life do look superb, the creatures feel a little too similar to video game enemies, as their different breeds are only distinct by colour, being either red or blue, with the remainder of their design being almost identical.
 While this is slightly redeemed by their unique sound design, it can become difficult to even tell the creatures apart when they are in large groups.
 My other complaint with the film is with its final act, as whilst the narrative throughout most of the runtime remains engaging and rousing.
 The film’s final portion ends-up becoming a little more generic after losing its signature time-looping concept.